-- This example concerns a working landscape covenant.
-The intent could also be something like "to protect, preserve, conserve and maintain portions of the Land and the Amenities consistent with the Baseline Condition, and to the extent practical restore... while maintaining a viable working agricultural use". - → For a residential development covenant, perhaps "to limit building and land development to preserve a substantial portion of the Land in the Baseline Condition as forest, wetland or otherwise".
+- The intent could also be something like "to protect, preserve, conserve and maintain portions of the Land and the Amenities consistent with the Baseline Condition, and to the extent practical restore... while maintaining a viable working agricultural use". - → For a residential development covenant, perhaps "to limit building and land development to preserve a substantial portion of the Land in the Baseline Condition as forest, wetland or otherwise".

-→ This section is important to help ensure that the covenant will last in perpetuity and that perpetual restoration and enhancement of the Land [or Covenant Area] and Amenities for ecological and environmental reasons.
+→ This section is important to help ensure that the covenant will last in perpetuity and that perpetual protection is in the public restoration and enhancement of the Land [or Covenant Area] and Amenities for ecological and environmental reasons.